 Rosemarie Zagarri received her Ph.D. from Yale University and specializes in Early American history.
 She has published four books, the most recent of which is Revolutionary Backlash: Women and Politics in the Early American Republic (University of Pennsylvania Press, 2007; paperback, 2008).
 Her articles have appeared in scholarly journals such as the Journal of American History, American Quarterly, Journal of the Early Republic, and William & Mary Quarterly, and in numerous edited collections.
 Her new book project is called, "Liberty and Oppression: Thomas Law and the Making of Empire in Colonial British India and the Early American Republic."

-Professor Zagarri has received numerous competitive research fellowships from organizations including the National Endowment for the Humanities (1997-1998, 2011-2012), the American Antiquarian Society, and the American Philosophical Society.
-Her article, “Morals, Manners, and the Republican Mother,” published in American Quarterly, received the Outstanding Article Prize, awarded by the Southeastern Eighteenth-Century Studies Association.
+Professor Zagarri has received a number of research fellowships from leading scholarly organizations, including the National Endowment for the Humanities (1997-1998, 2011-2012), the American Antiquarian Society, and the American Philosophical Society.
+Her article, “Morals, Manners, and the Republican Mother,” published in American Quarterly, received the Outstanding Article Prize from the Southeastern Eighteenth-Century Studies Association.
 In Spring 1993, she was appointed to the Thomas Jefferson Chair in American Studies at the University of Amsterdam, The Netherlands, by the Fulbright Association.
-She has served on the editorial boards of American Quarterly, Journal of the Early Republic, William & Mary Quarterly, as well as the University of Virginia Press and was a member of the Council of the Omohundro Institute of Early American History and Culture and the Advisory Board for the new Museum for Statue of Liberty in NYC that opened in 2019.
+She has served on the editorial boards of American Quarterly, Journal of the Early Republic, William & Mary Quarterly, and the University of Virginia Press.
+She was a member of the Council of the Omohundro Institute of Early American History and Culture and the Advisory Board for the new Museum for Statue of Liberty in NYC that opened in 2019.
 She has served as the elected President of the Society for Historians of the Early American Republic (SHEAR) and was appointed a Distinguished Lecturer for the Organization of American Historians.
-A past recipient of the Scholarship Award from Mason's College of Humanities and Social Sciences, the GMU Board of Visitors named her a "University Professor," the highest faculty rank at the university.
+A past recipient of the Scholarship Award given by Mason's College of Humanities and Social Sciences, the GMU Board of Visitors named her in 2013 as a "University Professor," the highest faculty rank at the university.

 Revolutionary Backlash: Women and Politics in the Early American Republic (University of Pennsylvania Press, 2007; paperback, 2008).